 Seth Godin nails it:

 “Too long.”
 You’re going to hear that more and more often.
-The movie, the book, the meeting, the memo… few people will tell you that they ran short.
+The movie, the book, the meeting, the memo…few people will tell you that they ran short.
 Shorter, though, doesn’t mean less responsibility, less insight or less power.
 It means less fluff and less hiding.

-Tighter execution almost always results in shorter breaks.
+Is it worth their time?
+It is if it’s tight.
+And tighter execution almost always results in shorter breaks.